tautaus/spring-petclinic/readme.md

 # DevSecOps Pipeline Setup - Final Project

-## Use Docker to Set Up Containers for Jenkins, SonarQube, Prometheus, Grafana, and OWASP ZAP
+## Prerequisites

-1. **Ensure Docker is installed on your machine**:
+- Ensure Docker and Docker Compose are installed on your machine.
+Follow the instructions on [Docker's official website](https://docs.docker.com/get-docker/) to install Docker and [Docker Compose installation](https://docs.docker.com/compose/install/).

-    - Follow the instructions on [Docker's official website](https://docs.docker.com/get-docker/) to install Docker.
+## Use Docker Compose to Set Up Containers for Jenkins, SonarQube, Prometheus, Grafana, and OWASP ZAP

-2. **Create a Docker Compose file to define and run multi-container Docker applications**:
+1. **Create a Docker Compose file to define and run multi-container Docker applications**:
-    - Create a file named `docker-compose.yml` in your project root directory with the following content:
+    - Use the provided `docker-compose.yml` in your project root directory.
+Here is the content of `docker-compose.yml`:
     ```yaml
     version: '3'
     services: